mosip/mosip-infra/deployment/v3/external/iam/README.md

 # Keycloak
 ## Introduction
 An organisation may use any OAuth 2.0 compliant Identity Access Management (IAM) system with MOSIP.
-Typically, one installation per organisation/MOSIP project would suffice keeping in mind ease of user management.
+Typically, one installation per organisation/MOSIP project would suffice considering ease of user management.

 Here we provide installation procedure of Keycloak which is the default supported IAM with MOSIP.